Grihapravesh (2025 film): Critical response

 Poorna Banerjee from The Times of India praises "Grihapravesh" as "a visually striking film set in a historical North Kolkata mansion preparing for Durga Puja.
-It follows Titli, who, after her husband Shaon disappears, learns to navigate her emotions as she manages a homestay.
+It follows Titli, who, after her husband Shubho disappears, learns to navigate her emotions as she manages a homestay.
 The film’s art direction and cinematography evoke longing and melancholy, while the music enhances its emotional depth."
 Banerjee notes "It’s a story of quiet transformation, highlighting personal desire and autonomy, though the second half could be tighter.
 Overall, it’s a gentle exploration of self-discovery."
 High on Films called it "a layered examination of identity through the lens of separation".
 Sangbad Pratidin particularly noted Subhashree Ganguly's "nuanced performance".

 Anandabazar Patrika highlights "Grihapravesh" as "a poignant exploration of love and identity set in a North Kolkata family home.
 The film follows Titli, who grapples with her husband Shaon's abrupt departure shortly after their marriage.
 Her world shifts when Meghdoot, a paying guest, arrives, revealing connections to Shaon’s hidden identity.
 Subhashree delivers a powerful performance, capturing her character's emotional turmoil.
 The film adeptly showcases complex characters and themes of love and loneliness, even as Shaon's portrayal feels somewhat flat.
 With evocative cinematography and evocative music, "Grihapravesh" offers a deeply resonant narrative that reflects the intricacies of human relationships."